Meledit/UNESCO-Venise/README.md

 ## Technologies Used
 UNESCO-Venise incorporates the following technologies:

-HTML: Provides the structure and layout of the website.
+* HTML: Provides the structure and layout of the website.
-CSS: Handles the styling and visual presentation of the website.
+* CSS: Handles the styling and visual presentation of the website.
-JavaScript: Enhances the website's interactivity and dynamic features.
+* JavaScript: Enhances the website's interactivity and dynamic features.
-PHP: Facilitates server-side processing and data handling.
+* PHP: Facilitates server-side processing and data handling.
-MySQL: Stores and retrieves data related to quizzes and user interactions.

 ## Team Members
 UNESCO-Venise was developed by a team of five individuals.
 Each member contributed their skills and expertise in design, development, content creation, and project management to bring this website to fruition.